patchlevel/event-sourcing-bundle/docs/pages/configuration.md

     Make sure that you use different table names for the old and new store.
     Otherwise your event store will be destroyed.

+!!! tip

+    Set the `read_only` flag to `true` for the old store to avoid side effects and missing events during the migration.
 ## Migration

 You can use [doctrine migrations](https://www.doctrine-project.org/projects/migrations.html) to manage the schema.